9 ways to get a mortgage without PMI

 And while PMI may be your only option when purchasing a new home, not buying a home may be an even less fruitful investment when you consider that historically, real estate has grown in value.

-It is important to note the difference between PMI (private mortgage insurance) and MIP (mortgage insurance premium).
+Researching various mortgage options is a key step in understanding how to avoid PMI on your home loan.
+And when evaluating your options, it’s important to understand the difference between PMI (private mortgage insurance) and MIP (mortgage insurance premium).

-- MIP (mortgage insurance premium) is applied to loans insured by the Federal Housing Administration (FHA loans).
-It cannot be canceled, and it will not be removed automatically unless the homeowner bought with more than 10% down and paid MIP for a full 11 years
+• MIP (mortgage insurance premium) is applied to loans insured by the Federal Housing Administration (FHA loans).
+MIP cannot be canceled; borrowers pay MIP for the life of the loan.
+However, in some cases, MIP can be removed when the homeowner put more than 10% down and has paid MIP for a full 11 years

 Because of the FHA’s mortgage insurance rules, many borrowers prefer conventional PMI.
 It will eventually fall off on its own, whereas most borrowers with FHA MIP are stuck paying it until they refinance or pay off their loan.